oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/7-analytic-queries.md

-# Analytic Queries that Select from Tables
+# Run Analytic Queries that Select from Tables

 ## Introduction